ACAE CJ-1000A: Development

 A model of the CJ-1000A was first displayed at the Aviation Industry Corporation of China (AVIC) booth during the 2011 Beijing Air Show, with initial completion targeted for 2016.
 At the time, service entry was projected for 2020, and a possible collaboration with MTU Aero Engines was under consideration.

 In 2013, AVIC subsidiary Shenyang Aeroengine Research Institute proposed using the 28,700 lbf WS-20, originally developed for the Xi'an Y-20 military airlifter, as a domestically-produced powerplant for the C919.
 Although the WS-20 incorporated newer technology and entered service in 2023, the proposal was ultimately rejected by Comac in favor of the CJ-1000A, which relies on technology closer to the CFM International CFM56 than the LEAP family.

 Assembly of the first CJ-1000AX prototype was completed in December 2017 after 18 months of work, with 24 additional engines planned to support the airworthiness certification program.
 The engine was initially slated to enter service after 2021.
 In May 2018, the first engine successfully ran in a Shanghai test cell, reaching a core speed of 6,600 rpm.

 As of May 2018, AECC projected certification by 2027 and entry into service by 2030, roughly eight years behind the original timeline.
 The CJ-1000A would need to deliver approximately 28,200 lbf of thrust to replace the CFM LEAP-1C.
 A higher-thrust variant, the CJ-1000B, rated at 29,500 lbf, is planned for future extended-range versions of the C919.

 In March 2023, reports indicated that service and flight testing of the CJ-1000A had begun using a Xi'an Y-20 test aircraft.
 In March 2025, AECC reported that development was "progressing well" in trials.
 An executive from a Comac C919 supplier stated in April 2025 that the CJ-1000A would "soon" be able to power a C919 on verification flights.
 However, American aviation journalist Jon Ostrower noted in May 2025 that public sightings of the engine remained rare since flight testing began in 2023.

+According to a January 2026 comment from analyst Mayur Patel from aviation data consultancy OAG Aviation, Chinese certification and initial deliveries of the CJ-1000A engine are likely to begin in 2027 or 2028, while mass production is expected from around 2030.
+According to the South China Morning Post, aviation expert Brian Yang Bo said in March 2026 that the design of the CJ-1000A had been completed and that certification was ongoing at the time; he further said he thought the engine would be installed in a first Comac jet for daily use between 2028 and 2029, particularly as a Chinese five-year plan from early 2026 had called for increased aircraft production as well as development and the roll-out of a domestically developed engine.